mhrimaz/aas-specs/README.md

 ## Schemas

-The schemas of the Asset Administration Shell for JSON, RDF and XML as well as a YAML representation of the metmodel are provided in the respective directories.
+The schemas of the Asset Administration Shell for JSON, RDF and XML as representation of the metamodel are provided in the respective directories.
 These schemas are derived from the document series, part 1, ["Specification Asset Administration Shell"](